 The average citation level of a journal is a limited indicator, and is not a replacement for expert, qualitative assessment of the journal

 Note: Journal metrics are used to evaluate the quality or caliber of the journal in which articles are published and should not be used to make any assessment at the article level.
 The Impact Factor and CiteScore is not an indication of article quality.

 In South Africa, only articles published in "accredited journals" are considered for government subsidy.
 Only journals included in the lists/indices compiled by the Department of Higher Education and Training are considered "accredited" and will be taken into account for government subsidy and NRF rating and evaluation.

-The 2021 DHET List now includes the Directory of Open Access Journals (DOAJ).
+Since 2021, the DHET List includes the Directory of Open Access Journals (DOAJ).

 How to get a South African journal accredited by DHET